zitadel/zitadel/docs/docs/guides/migrate/sources/keycloak.md

 <img src="/docs/img/guides/migrate/keycloak-18.png" alt="Migrating users from Keycloak to ZITADEL"/>

 After successfully logging into Keycloak, users are redirected back to the sample application:

-Now, you've successfully created a sample application that uses Keycloak for user and session management.

 <img src="/docs/img/guides/migrate/keycloak-19.png" alt="Migrating users from Keycloak to ZITADEL"/>